mheberger/upstream-delineator/README.md

 **Optional.** One of the slow steps in the script is reading shapefiles and creating a GeoDataFrame.
 Once you have done this once, you can save time in the future by storing the GeoDataFrame as a .pkl file.
-Enter a file path for the constant `PICKLE_DIR`, and the script will automatically save files here.
+Override the file path for the constant `PICKLE_DIR`, and the script will automatically save files here.
 The script will not search for pickle files if you leave this as a blank string, `''` Note that these files are not any smaller than the original shapefile, so they don't save disk space;
 they are just faster to load.